belinau/livada-biotope/docs/SITE_DOCUMENTATION.md

 Showcases the various projects at Livada Biotope:

 - **Project Pages**: Individual pages for each project
+- **CMS Management**: All projects except "Let's Not Dry Out The Future" are editable via the CMS
 - **Interactive Elements**: Sensor data visualization where applicable
 - **Biodiversity Showcase**: Displays flora and fauna at the biotope